Learn all about how to play guitar chords

 Arrows showing strings that are muted/not played

-There are also chords that involve strings in the middle of the strings that should not be played.
+There are also chords that involve strings in the middle that should not be played, which can be seen on the third diagram to the right above.
 In these cases, you touch the string with some part of the finger nearby to mute it.
+You should not strum these chords in two sequences.
+In the context of fingerpicking, there is no problem at all of obvious reasons.

 When you are able to move from one chord to another without much difficulty, the next step is learning chord progressions.
 A progression is a collection of chords that sounds great when played in a subsequent order.
 The basics are to choose chords that belong to certain key and mix right categories of chord together.
 See examples of progressions.